Mossmain, Montana

 Mossmain is a ghost town in Yellowstone County, Montana, United States in the Billings metro area.

-The latitude of Mossmain is 45.684N.
-The longitude is -108.71W.
 Mossmain is in the Mountain Standard time zone at an elevation of 3,274 feet.

 History

 The original town site of Mossmain was situated just off East Laurel Main Street and S. 72nd Street West.
 The community was founded and named after Preston Boyd Moss, who played a significant role in the infrastructure development and economic establishments in the Yellowstone County area, and specifically Billings.

 The City of the Future

 The town was originally intended to become a futuristic, showpiece city with fine architecture as well as a huge regional hub that would link many surrounding major cities together.
 As ambitious as it was, one of the hopes was that Mossmain would eventually juxtapose Billings, the motivation of this project being in part to create a "fresh start" to do what wasn't done in Billings.

 The town was specifically planned out to accommodate for a massive rail junction and a showcase of architecture and modern culture.
 The design layout was intended to be concentric, with all parts of town interconnecting to a well-organized town center.
 The town was built approximately 10 miles west of Billings and several miles east of Laurel.
 The plans for Mossmain were drawn up by one of the most brilliant architects and city planners in the world, Walter Burley Griffin, who also designed the city plan and some of the architecture for Canberra, the capital of Australia.